Low End Mac Reader Specials

 Kihei Pictures Pulled

-- Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.
+Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-The First Amendment to the U.S. Constitution
+- The First Amendment to the US Constitution

-My first "official" dealing with Apple came after publishing an article that explained how the serial number of every Apple product could tell you where and when it was made.
+My first "official" dealing with Apple came after publishing an article that explained how the serial number of every Apple product can tell you where and when it was made.
 The two letter prefix indicates which plant it was built in.
 Another character is the last digit of the year, and two other digits indicate the week of the year when it was assembled.

 When I published that information, along with the key to which character code applied to which factory, I heard from Apple legal.
-They consider this information, which has been on email groups and other web sites, a trade secret.
+They consider this information, which has been on email groups and other websites, a trade secret.
 So I removed the article.
 And I won't tell you which digits represent the year and week - it's a secret.

 Speculation vs. Rumor